merge-api/merge-sdk-typescript/README.md

 ## @mergeapi/merge-sdk-typescript@2.0.0

-This generator creates TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).
-The generated Node module can be used in the following environments:

-Environment
-* Node.js
-* Webpack
-* Browserify
+This is the Merge API, Inc. SDK client for Typescript.
+It utilizes [Fetch API](https://fetch.spec.whatwg.org/) to make requests to Merge on behalf of customers.
+We recommend only using this module in NodeJS server environments.

 Language level
 * ES5 - you must have a Promises/A+ library installed